b3nk4n/memcached-operator-go/README.md

 A simple K8s operator for Memcached using Operator SDK in Go.

-The project is meant for learning purposes only.
-Not for production use.
+The project is meant for learning purposes only, using the course [IBM CO0201EN - Kubernetes Operators Intermediate](https://apps.cognitiveclass.ai/learning/course/course-v1:CognitiveClass+CO0201EN+v2/home).
+Thus, it is not meant for production use.

 ## Getting Started